protono/hello-algo/algos.md

 >**Question**
 >Given a $n \times m$ two-dimensional grid `grid`, each cell in the grid contains a non-negative integer representing the cost of that cell.
 The robot takes the upper left cell as the starting point, and can only move down or to the right one step at a time until it reaches the lower right cell.
 Please return the minimum sum of paths from top left to bottom right.

-The following picture shows an example where the minimum path sum for a given grid is 13.
+The following picture shows an example where the minimum path sum for a given grid is $13$.

 ![Fig. 最小路径和示例数据](./pictures/14.3.2.0.1.png)

-**Step 1: think about the decision-making of each round, define the state, and get the dp table**
+**Step 1: think about the decision-making of each round, define the state, and get the `dp` table**

 The decision for each round of this problem is to take a step down or to the right from the current cell.
 Assuming that the row and column index of the current grid is $[i,j]$, after one step down or to the right, the index becomes $[i+1,j]$ or $[i,j+1]$.
 Therefore, the state should contain two variables, row index and column index, denoted as $[i,j]$.